guettli/programming-guidelines/README.md

 how much want to do in these tests.
 Some basic linting, some basic unit-test, ...
 Then calls these tests during CI and can call them in your (optional) pre-commit hook.

-If linting all files is too slow, you can optimize it to check only these files which were changed.
-But this optimization should only happen in the pre-commit hook.
-Not in the CI.
+Some call this "smoke tests".

-In Python you can execute tests by giving a part of the name.
+In most development environments you can execute tests by giving a part of the name.
 Example: `pytest -k aaa` executes all test containing "aaa".
 This has the benefit that you can add a new test anywhere you like.
 You don't need to register this somewhere.
-And in CI these tests get executed just like every other test.
-No decorator or other fancy stuff is needed.

-### Creating test data is much more important than you initial think
+### Creating test data is much more important than you initialy think

 Creating test data is very important.
 It can help you for several
 things: